brainsnorkel/sourdough/README.md

 This is a [fold](https://twitter.com/SeamusBlackley/status/1135343570645184512?s=20):

   * Pick up the dough ball in your "off" hand and gently pinch one edge with your primary hand
-  * Pull the edge out and up over the dough ball in your hand.
+  * Pull the edge out and up over the dough ball in your hand

-  * Fold the dough ball 4 to 8 times total, rotating a little each time.
+  * Fold the dough ball 4 to 8 times total, rotating a little each time

-  * Turn the folded side down and form your dough back into a ball.
+  * Turn the folded side down and form your dough back into a ball
-  * Place the dough back in the bowl.
+  * Place the dough back in the bowl

 ## Step 8: Wait 30 minutes